 The only time of the day you can catch the Tomb Raider Temple relatively free of people is at its opening times – 7:30 AM.

 There are several enormous fig trees around the temple, take your time, and see them all.
 There’s also a very curious attraction named the Dinosaur of Ta Prohm.
 There is no map, so challenge yourself to find it.
 Take your time exploring around.
-This is the last tourist-heavy temple, so we’re no longer in a hurry.
+This is the last tourist-heavy temple on our visit, so we’re no longer in a hurry.

-The next stop of the day is the underrated Banteay Kdei.
-No matter the time you make it there, there shouldn’t be a lot of people, so you can have the fantastic bas-relief carvings for your own.
+Our day continues is the underrated Banteay Kdei.
+No matter the time you make it there, there shouldn’t be a lot of people, so you can enjoy the fantastic bas-relief carvings in peace.

-Once you get enough, make your way to Ta Keo.
+Once you get enough of them, make your way to Ta Keo.
 This pyramid-shaped temple is not that spectacular, but the climb up (and down) makes it an exciting challenge.
-The top of it also makes a good photo-spot, so it’s worth a visit.
+The top of the pyramid is also a pretty good photo spot, so it’s worth a visit.

 Other tourists won’t ruin the experience, but there is no shade at this temple, so I wouldn’t recommend a visit at noon.

-Your way back to Siem Reap goes through Angkor Thom, so if there’s something you missed on day one, you may stop and check it out.
+Your way back to Siem Reap goes through Angkor Thom, so if there’s something you missed on day one, you may stop and check it out now.

 Angkor Wat Sunrise